thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step3:
     0:
-        image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-1-ce.png
+        image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-3-ce.png
         title: 'Click on the device row in the table to open device details;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-4-ce.png
-        title: 'Navigate to the telemetry tab.
+        title: 'Navigate to the "Latest telemetry" tab.
 Here you should see the previously published "temperature" reading.'

 step31:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-1-ce.png
-        title: 'Open the Dashboards page.
+        title: 'Open the "Dashboards" page.
 Click on the "+" icon in the top right corner.
 Select "Create new dashboard";'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-dashboard-2-ce.png
         title: 'Input dashboard name.
 For example, "My New Dashboard".
 Click "Add" to add the dashboard;'